Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Observability Analysis

 \section{Observability Analysis}

-A critical prerequisite condition for a well-formulated estimator is to {\em only} include locally observable (or identifiable\footnote{Since the derivative of $\boldsymbol \xi$ is modelled by zero-mean Gaussian, we here use observability and identifiability interchangeably.})~\cite{Bar-Shalom1988} sensor and kinematic parameters (i.e., intrinsic and extrinsic parameters) in the online optimization stage.
+A critical prerequisite condition for a well-formulated estimator is to {\em only} include locally observable (or identifiable\footnote{Since the derivative of $\boldsymbol \xi$ is modelled by zero-mean Gaussian, we here use observability and identifiability interchangeably.})~\cite{Bar-Shalom1988} states in the online optimization stage.
 In the skid-steering robot localization system, a subset of estimation parameters inevitably become unobservable under center circumstances, which will be analytically characterized in this section and avoided in a real-world deployment.

 Specifically, in this section, we first conduct our analysis by assuming the extrinsic parameters between sensors are perfectly known, and analyze the observability properties of the skid-steering parameters in different sensor system setup.
 Specifically, we consider three cases: (\romannumeral1) monocular camera and odometer with the 3 ICR parameters and 2 correction factors; (\romannumeral2) monocular camera and odometer with 3 ICR parameter only; (\romannumeral3) monocular camera, odometer and an IMU with 3 ICR parameters and 2 correction factors.
 Subsequently, we perform the analysis under the case that extrinsic parameters between sensors are {\em unknown}.
 Since estimating extrinsic parameters online is a common estimator design choice in robotics community~\cite{guo2012analytical,heng2013camodocal,geiger2012automatic}, we also investigate the possibility of doing that for skid-steering robots.